w3f/Grants-Program/Web_3_Security_Alliance.md

 - **Payment Address:** In the case of fiat payment, please share your bank account privately with grants@web3.foundation via your contact email (see below) and enter the date when you shared the information with us (e.g. Fiat 24.12.1971, 11:59) here.
 Otherwise, provide the BTC, Ethereum (USDC/DAI) or Polkadot/Kusama (USDT) payment address.
 Please also specify the currency. (e.g. 0x8920...
 (DAI))
 - **[Level](https://github.com/w3f/Grants-Program/tree/master#level_slider-levels):** 1

-> :exclamation: *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
-Please keep them safe.*
-## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview